NBDsoftware/biobb_workflows/1.MD_setup_mutation/README.md

 This workflow has several main sections, the workflow can be run until the end or until one of the sections (see --until command line option):

 - **Section 1**: extraction of structure from PDB and structure check.
+The input is either a pdb code or a pdb file.

 - **Section 2**: try to fix remaining PDB defects after extraction of the relevant structure and add mutations if needed.
 List of defects that the section attempts to fix: alternative locations, missing backbone atoms or missing residues (provide PDB code), missing side chain atoms, SS bonds, clashing amides and errors regarding side chain chirality of residues.